geeanlooca/deepspace-turbo/README.md

 ## Turbo Codes
 [Turbo codes](https://en.wikipedia.org/wiki/Turbo_code) are powerful codes that are built by concatenating two (or more) convolutional codes in parallel.
 These convolutional codes are fed with different versions of the input packet, built by scrambling its symbols according to a certain rule, defined by an interleaving function.

-As of now, the library only supports binary turbo codes with two inner convolutional codes: we define the **upper code** and the **lower code**.
+As of now, the library only supports binary Turbo Codes with two inner convolutional codes: we define the **upper code** and the **lower code**.
 The first is fed with the original input packet, while the second with its interleaved version.

 ### Building an interleaver
 An interleaver takes the original uncoded packet as input and returns it scrambled.
 The rule according to which the scrambling is done is arbitrary, but keep in mind that the performance of the code greatly depends on the quality of the interleaver.